Food shopping in Paris is an obvious joys when you visit. Who doesn't have a favorite thing they long for when away & stock up on insanely while here?

 You may think you didn't come all the way to Paris to shop at British chain, Marks and Spencer's.
 You would be wrong.
 They are all over Paris and much loved.
 I like the one next to the Apple store 7, rue Mabillion in the 6th arrondissement.

-The French have embraced M & S with devotion.
+The French embraced M & S with devotion.
 I read somewhere more BLTs are sold in France daily than anyhere else.
 I am a big dévotée.
-I take it home and grill it open-faced.
-Also terrific are their prepared Indian dishes and correctly spicy.
-Marks and Spencer's may be the only place in town with marked-down labels (always yellow).
-I captured a haul of BLTs late on a Sunday eve for ,75 centimes each.
-Granted I had no idea what to do with 4 BLTs but its the thought that counts.
+I take it home & grill open-faced.
+Also terrific - their prepared Indian dishes and correctly spicy.
+Marks and Spencer's may be the only place in town with marked-down labels (yellow).
+I captured a haul of BLTs late on a Sunday eve for €,75 centimes each.
+True I had no idea what to do with 4 BLTs but its the thought that counts.

-M&S is another good chic people watching place.
+M&S is another good people-watching place.

 FYI bet you didn't know cheese danishes do not exist in Paris.
 Except for these British twists made with cheddar.
 Très delish IMHO.